shellspec/shellspec/README.md

 End
 ```

-You can also use a file, function, or string as data sources.
+You can also use a file, function or string as data sources.

 See more details of [Data](docs/references.md##data)